Particular/docs.particular.net/nservicebus/hosting/azure-functions/service-bus_message-consistency_ASBFunctions_[1.3,).partial.md

 snippet: asb-function-enable-sends-atomic-with-receive-with-attribute

-This is the equivalent to the [sends atomic with receive](/transports/transactions.md#transactions-transport-transaction-sends-atomic-with-receive) transport transaction mode.
+This is the equivalent to the [`SendsAtomicWithReceive`](/transports/transactions.md#transactions-transport-transaction-sends-atomic-with-receive) transport transaction mode.
+By default, transactional consistency is disabled, providing the same transport guarantees as the [`ReceiveOnly`](/transports/transactions.md#transactions-transport-transaction-receive-only) transport transaction mode.

-### Without trigger function attribute
+### Controlling consistency with custom trigger defintion

-If the Azure Function queue trigger attribute is not being used, then NServiceBus will process messages transactionally if it can control the receive transaction.
-This is done by looking for `ServiceBusTriggerAttribute` in the call stack and checking the `AutoComplete` property.
+If the `NServiceBusTriggerFunction` attribute is not being used, `IFunctionEndpoint.Process` will determine the transaction mode based on the `ServiceBusTrigger`'s `AutoComplete` property:

-If auto-complete is enabled, which is the default, then NServiceBus cannot control the receive transaction and the message is processed non-transactionally.
+If auto-complete is **enabled**, which is the default, then NServiceBus cannot control the receive transaction and the message is processed in `TransportTransactionMode.ReceiveOnly` mode.

 snippet: asb-function-message-consistency-process-non-transactionally

-If auto-complete is not enabled then NServiceBus can control the receive transaction and the message is processed transactionally.
+If auto-complete is **disabled**, then NServiceBus can fully control incoming and outgoing messages and the message is processed in `TransportTransactionMode.SendsAtomicWithReceive` mode.

 snippet: asb-function-message-consistency-process-transactionally